-Fill an empty spray bottle with rubbing alcohol, then spray your eyeshadow with the alcohol.
-Smooth out the mixture.
-You can use your finger, a spoon, or a wooden stick.
-Then wait a few hours for the shadow to harden completely, and it will be as good as new!
+Alternatively, you can fill an empty spray bottle with rubbing alcohol, then spray your cracked eyeshadow with the alcohol.
+Smooth out the mixture in the eyeshadow pan using either your finger, a spoon, or a wooden stick.
+Wait a few hours for the shadow to harden completely, and it will be as good as new!

 9. DIY hand sanitizer.

 Mix together three parts rubbing alcohol with one part aloe vera gel.
 Use this as a moisturizing sanitizing gel that you can keep at home or throw in your purse.